 Two other breeds that can be genetically predisposed to uric acid bladder stones are Bulldogs and Russian Terriers.

 Uric acid bladder stone formation can also be caused by a liver shunt.
 Have your vet check your dog for the presence of urate crystals (which lead to uric acid stone formation) on a regular basis if your dog has a liver shunt.

-There are various typical symptoms that a dog shows if he has bladder stones:
+There are various typical signs and symptoms that a dog shows if he has bladder stones:

-Depending on the type, size, number, and location of the stones, treatment may be different.
-For example, if the stones are in the urethra or the ureters, surgery is necessary since urinary obstructions can lead to kidney shut down and death.
+For example, if the stones are in the urethra or the ureters, surgery is necessary since urinary obstructions are life threatening as they can lead to kidney shut down and death.

 For dogs with uric acid stones, a diet that is low in purines may be recommended.
 Purines are found primarily in animal proteins and are metabolized into uric acid in the body.
 Purine-rich foods include organ meats (e.g. liver, kidneys), seafood, and legumes.